KennyHT/learn-kubernetes/labs/3-services.md

     kubectl apply -f templates/api-service.yaml

-Inspect the service so we can get the randomly assigned port:
+Inspect the service so we can get the randomly assigned ports:

-    kubectl describe service/api-service
+    kubectl describe service api-service | grep Port

+Confirm we don't have any pods matching the label the service is querying for:

+    kubectl get pods api-pod

 What happens when we try to access the service?

     curl http://<MINIKUBE_IP>:<PORT>

-Confirm we don't have any pods matching the label the service is querying for:

-    kubectl get pods

-Minikube has a neat shortcut for launching our service on the correct IP and port.
-Execute and leave running.
+Minikube has a neat shortcut for launching our service on the correct IP and port(s).
+Execute this and leave it running.

     minikube service api-service